A complexity theory for non-local quantum computation: Some classes and their properties

 \begin{restatable}{theorem}{rePhaseANDclosure} Suppose we have a coherent phase protocol for $f(x,y)$ using resource system $\Psi$.
 Then, there is a coherent phase protocol for $f(x,y)\wedge z$ using $\Psi\otimes \Psi^+$ where $\Psi^+$ is the maximally entangled state of two qubits.
-Furthermore, the protocol is black box and uses a single implementation of $f(x,y)$ so that if the error in the $f(x,y)$ implementation is $\epsilon$, then the error in implementing $f(x,y)\wedge z$ is also $\epsilon$. \end{restatable}
+Furthermore, the protocol is an oracle construction and uses a single implementation of $f(x,y)$ so that if the error in the $f(x,y)$ implementation is $\epsilon$, then the error in implementing $f(x,y)\wedge z$ is also $\epsilon$. \end{restatable}